BUYING A BUSINESS IN SPAIN

 Personal Guidance and Viewings

-Business Planning – It is important to know your business, our Profit and Loss sheet helps you understand how much your business is really earning and is critical in the preperation of a sale.
+Business Planning – It is important to know your business, our Profit and Loss sheet helps you understand how much your business is really earning and is critical in the preparation of a sale.

 Supplier Negotiations – if you are buying a bar or a restaurant, you will want to make sure that you get the best terms from your suppliers.
 Our contacts and expertise will ensure that you can buy your products at the best prices thus making certain that you run your new business as profitably as possible.